 High school students are usually encouraged to take advanced-level classes in their school rather than earn college credit.
 We are most interested in how you have performed in high school.
 Admission decisions will be based primarily on factors typically submitted in the application, although college credit may be used as one additional piece of information.

 Q: What is the cost of tuition?

 Visit our website to review the estimated tuition and fees for the University of Maryland.

 Q: How do I apply for merit and need-based financial aid?

-All students who apply by the November 1 priority application deadline are automatically considered for all merit scholarships.
+All students who apply by the November 1 early action deadline are automatically reviewed for all merit scholarships.
 No separate application is required.
 Students seeking need-based financial aid should complete the Free Application for Federal Student Aid (FAFSA).